Sandeep-morya/mock-server/readme.md

-- add any data in arr of object format eg: [{ data : your data }]
+- Add an array of object in db.json file to start using it
 - 2 keys are already created take example from those

 - to start the server :
   - open terminal in its origin/main folder
   - run `node src/index.js`
-- you can use page & limit query-params
+- you can use page & limit query-params image.png